What is Value Stream Mapping (VSM)?

 When it comes to throughput, you need to keep it as high as possible without sacrificing the quality of the value you deliver to the customer.

-Work in progress a is key indicator in Lean and Kanban in particular because the more you have, the more wait time you will accumulate.
+Work in progress is a key indicator in Lean and Kanban in particular because the more you have, the more wait time you will accumulate.
 Be sure to regulate the number of assignments your team can have in progress simultaneously and adjust them according to your workflow data.

 Inspect these KPIs often and aim for more frequent delivery to your customers without forsaking the quality of your work.
 Don’t be afraid to experiment with adding/removing process steps and advancing your workflow.